 A history of Flint in pictures Part II – hyndman75 on Youtube

 Taken from a VHS of the broadcast, this HTV television program is packed with old photographs and films, interviews and information.

-In December 2009, YouTube channel filmed buses, films and traffic heading in and out of town.
+In December 2009, traffic heading in and out of town was captured on film.

-Ian Edwards caught on film some of the flooding in April 2012.
+Ian Edwards caught on film some of the flooding that happened on 29th April 2012.

 Back to Flintshire page